LF-digitala-kanaler/LFDS/content/components/web/forms/select.md

     content: >-
       ## How to use

-      The Dropdown Select is a form element that provides the user with a number of options from which they are to choose one or several, just like [radio buttons](../forms/radio-buttons) and [checkboxes](../forms/checkbox).
+      The Dropdown select is a form element that provides the user with a number of options from which they are to choose one or several, just like [radio buttons](../forms/radio-buttons) and [checkboxes](../forms/checkbox).
 That means that you as a designer need to decide whether to use a dropdown or radio buttons/checkboxes.
 As a rule of thumb, use radio buttons/checkboxes if you have five or fewer options, and a dropdown if you have six or more.
 There are however also other considerations that can come into play (here is a good and brief [article on considerations](https://blog.prototypr.io/7-rules-of-using-radio-buttons-vs-drop-down-menus-fddf50d312d1) you should take into account).

       The dropdown select component is an extension of the native HTML form element `select`.
 The extension allows for custom styling and different behavior depending on the device used.
 Only when using a pointer device, such as a mouse or trackpad, is the custom-designed dropdown list visible.
 In other cases, i.e. touch-based devices, the native `select` element is used that often displays as a native menu.